bm2-lab/CRISOT/README.md

-# CRISOT: Genome-wide CRISPR off-target prediction and optimization based on molecular interaction fingerprints
+# CRISOT: Genome-wide CRISPR off-target prediction and optimization based on RNA-DNA interaction fingerprints

 ## Introduction
 The powerful CRISPR-Cas9 genome editing system is hindered by its off-target effects.
 Although in silico tools have been developed for single-strand guide RNA (sgRNA) design and CRISPR off-target evaluation, the genome-wide CRISPR off-target prediction performance is limited.
 In this study, we proposed that the modelling of molecular interactions within the Cas9-sgRNA-DNA complex can substantially improve the genome-wide off-target prediction.
 To this end, we systematically performed molecular dynamics (MD) simulations to capture the molecular interaction features of the CRISPR-Cas9 system.
 CRISOT, which is a powerful tool package suite that contains various modules for genome-wide CRISPR off-target evaluation and sgRNA optimization, is presented.